kubedb/docs/docs/guides/redis/scaling/horizontal-scaling/overview.md

 # Redis Horizontal Scaling

-This guide will give an overview on how KubeDB Ops Manager scales up or down of `Redis` cluster database for both the number of replicas and masters.
+This guide will give an overview on how KubeDB Ops Manager scales up or down of `Redis` cluster database for both the number of replicas and shards.

 ## Before You Begin